PTE Academic Score Required for Australia PR Immigration

 Research into candidate improvement rates suggests these realistic timelines for candidates studying 2 to 3 hours per day:

-The jump from 65 to 79 is notoriously difficult and is often called the "plateau" in the PTE community.
-At this level, technique and AI optimization matter more than raw English ability — candidates need to understand specifically what the Ordinate system rewards in Speaking and what the Intelligent Essay Assessor rewards in Writing.
+The move from the Proficient range toward Superior is often called a "plateau" in the PTE community.
+At this level, technique and targeted preparation matter alongside English ability — candidates need to understand what the Ordinate system evaluates in Speaking and what the Intelligent Essay Assessor evaluates in Writing.

-The PTE Academic Preparation Guide is structured around exactly this challenge: breaking through the 65 plateau to reach the Superior English scores required for competitive Australian PR applications.
+The PTE Academic Preparation Guide is structured around exactly this challenge: moving beyond the Proficient range to reach the Superior component scores required for competitive Australian PR applications.
 It includes the August 2025 updated score tables, component-level strategy for each task type, and a cross-scoring map showing how different tasks contribute to your Communicative Skills scores.

 Get Your Free PTE Academic Preparation Guide — Quick-Start Checklist